UA-FOTS/inform/README.md

 ### Reproducing experiments
-Once you launch bash from the Docker image, you can use the following three scripts to re-run all conversions and experiments and to generate the tables presented in the paper.
+Once you launch bash from the Docker image, you can use the following three scripts to re-run all conversions and experiments and to generate some of the tables presented in the paper.
 ```
 run_scripts/run_conversions.sh
 run_scripts/run_experiments.sh 4
 run_scripts/generate_tables/generate_table6.py
 ```
+All other tables can be obtained using modifications of the last (Python) script.

 The `run_experiments.sh` script has a 10s timeout, per individual experiment, by default.
 For the numbers reported in the paper, a timeout of 1h was used instead.
 You can change the